mcgurk/RetrOrangePi_shaders/README.md

 video_shader_enable = true
 ```

 test1080 and test720 doesn't obey any aspect ratio settings.
-All pixels are assumed squares.
+All pixels are assumed to be square.